Updated July 5, 2021

 Los Angeles Times September 3, 2012

-How did Moon’s relationship with Mrs Kim Chong-hwa start?
+How did Moon’s relationship with Mrs Kim Chong-hwa begin?

-Mrs. Kim Chong-hwa was married to Mr. Chong Myong-sun (Chung Myeong-seon).
-They lived in Kyongchang-ri, which was a northern suburb of Pyongyang, with their three children.
+Mrs. Kim Chong-hwa was married to Mr. Chong Myong-sun.
+They lived in Kyongchang-ri, which was a northern suburb of Pyongyang, with their son and two daughters.
 They first met Moon a few days after his arrival there in June 1946.

 Michael Breen: “A few days after his arrival in Pyongyang, he [Moon] met Kim Chong-hwa and her husband, who lived nearby.
 She was the women’s group leader at the Somunae-pak Church, one of the largest Presbyterian churches in the city.
 She would become his main follower in north Korea.
 ‘A great preacher has come from Seoul,’ she told her husband’s cousin, Kim In-ju, also a Presbyterian…”

-Yong Jin-Hun (Director of Education – UC World Mission Headquarters) confirms that Kim Chong-hwa 金鍾和 and her husband, Chung Myeong-seon 鄭明先, were both followers of Moon in 1946-1948 in Pyongyang.
+Yong Jin-Hun (Director of Education – Unification Church World Mission Headquarters) confirms that Kim Chong-hwa 金鍾和 and her husband, Chung Myeong-seon 鄭明先, were both followers of Moon in 1946-1948 in Pyongyang.
 See his ‘Course for Re-launching Providence’ presentation.

 “slide 8 – Members who were spiritually led: Chung Deuk-eun, Kim Jong-hwa, Chung Myeong-seon, etc.”